sofiakatzman/react-hooks-mock-code-challenge-gregslist/README.md

 ## Setup

 1. Run `npm install` in your terminal.
 2. Run `npm run server`.
 This will run your backend on port `6001`.
+Or use json-server --watch db.json --port 6001
 3. In a new terminal, run `npm start`.

 Make sure to open [http://localhost:6001/listings](http://localhost:6001/listings)